 Employers cannot require documentation from employees to show that leave is for COVID-related needs.

-The emergency leave requirement remains ongoing, as long as a federal or a state “emergency” remains.
-As of the New Year (2022), both federal and state emergency declarations remain in effect.
-The Division will update this webpage immediately when the current PHE ends and the four week end period begins.
+The emergency leave requirement remains ongoing as long as a federal or a state “emergency” remains.
+Currently, both federal and state emergency declarations remain active.
+Based on those declarations, the requirement to provide COVID-related public health emergency leave will be in effect through at least November 10, 2022.
+The Division will update this webpage immediately when it is aware of when the current PHE is ending and when the 4-week end period will begin.

 Accrued leave is usable for a wide range of health and safety needs, not just COVID-related: Needs include: